hmcts/ccd-definition-processor/README.md

 ### Examples

-To import data into the CaseTypes sheet of the CCD-Definition.xlsx spreadsheet from a file named CaseTypes.json in the folder ./sheets, you would use:

 To import all JSON files found in the ./sheets folder into a XLSX named CCD-Definition.xlsx which was created based on the embedded template CCD definition XLSX file, you would use:

 ```sh